Rama Shanker Dubey

-Rama Shanker Dubey (born 23 December 1955) is a biochemist and academic leader, currently serving as the Vice-Chancellor of the Central University of Gujarat, Kundhela, Vadodara.
+Rama Shanker Dubey (born 23 December 1955) is a biochemist and academician, former vice chancellor of Tilka Manjhi Bhagalpur University and Central University of Gujarat, Kundhela, Vadodara.

 Early life and education

 Rama Shanker Dubey was born on 23 December 1955 in Sanisonakara, Raghunathpur, Siwan district, Bihar.

 He received his Master of Science degree in biochemistry in 1976 and his Doctor of Philosophy in biochemistry in 1980 from Banaras Hindu University.

 Career

 He started his career as a scientist at Indian Council of Agricultural Research in 1978 and served there till 1983.
 After this, he was appointed as a lecturer at the Department of Biochemistry, Banaras Hindu University in year 1983 and served the same post till 1991.
 Thereafter, he became a reader (1991-1999), and a professor from 1999 to 2020.
 Subsequently, he served as the vice chancellor of Tilka Manjhi Bhagalpur University from 2014 to 2017.
-He was appointed as vice chancellor of the Central University of Gujarat on 22 November 2019 and is currently serving there.
+He was appointed as vice chancellor of the Central University of Gujarat on 22 November 2019 and served there till 22 November 2025.